Official IOCCC rules

 Important IOCCC dates

-IMPORTANT NOTE: Until the content enters the open state, any or all
+IMPORTANT NOTE: Until the contest enters the open state, any or all

 of the above dates and times may change!